varadasajan/scrollAdjuster/README.md

 # scrollAdjuster
 When we navigate away from page, remember the scroll position and while returning to the page scroll to that exact position with an animation

+Note:-Since this plugin make use of html session storage, if you are planning to run this code on internet explorer please make sure that you are running it using a server

 ##Quick start

 Download and link the latest Jquery file